jguamie/algorithms/notes/java-classes.md

 * `static <T> void sort(T[] a, Comparator<? super T> c)` Sorts the specified array of objects according to the order induced by the specified comparator.
 ## Collections
 * `static <T> int binarySearch(List<? extends Comparable<? super T>> list, T key)` Searches the specified list for the specified object using the binary search algorithm.
+  * Return index of the search key, if it is contained in the array.
+Otherwise, the insertion point is defined as the point at which the key would be inserted into the array: the index of the first element greater than the key, or a.length if all elements in the array are less than the specified key.
 * `static <T> void fill(List<? super T> list, T obj)` Replaces all of the elements of the specified list with the specified element.
 * `static <T> Comparator<T> reverseOrder()` Returns a comparator that imposes the reverse of the natural ordering on a collection of objects that implement the Comparable interface.
 * `static <T extends Comparable<? super T>> void	sort(List<T> list)` Sorts the specified list into ascending order, according to the natural ordering of its elements.